sdvdxl/influxdb.com/content/blog/2015/09/21/statistics_and_diagnostics.md

 ## More to come

-As development proceeds, we'll be adding more and more statistical and diagnostic information, and we encourage open-source developers to add statistics to any code they contribute, if it makes sense.
+As development proceeds, we'll be adding more and more statistical and diagnostic information, and we encourage open-source developers to add statistics and diagnostics to any code they contribute, if it makes sense.
 We hope you find this information useful, as you work with InfluxDB.